Periodontic Care at Cambridge Family Smiles

 Necrotizing Periodontal Disease

-This form of the disease rapidly worsens and is more prevalent among people who suffer from HIV, immunosuppression, malnutrition, chronic stress or choose to smoke.
-Tissue death (necrosis) frequently affects the periodontal ligament, gingival tissues and alveolar bone.
+This form of the disease rapidly worsens and is more prevalent among people who suffer from HIV, immunosuppression, malnutrition, chronic stress or use tobacco.
+Tissue death (necrosis) frequently affects the periodontal ligament, gingival tissues, and alveolar bone.

-Learn more about the treatment of periodontal disease.
-Call us today at (410) 609-9975 to make an appointment.
+Learn more about the treatment of periodontal disease, contact us to schedule your evaluation today.